 Our work has recently been valued by Urban Planners, Real Estate Developers, Architects and Product Engineering firms.

 Do you work outside the United Kingdom?

-2/3 of our founding team are from outside of the U.K. At present we are mostly U.K. focused however are gearing towards international work.
+At present we are mostly U.K. focused however are gearing towards international work.
+Experimentation and R&D is best placed to take place in the U.K. with us.

 Do we work in Tech & SmartCities?